Fee Payment

 • Self-Monitoring of Blood Glucose (SMBG): Monitor blood glucose levels regularly, as advised by healthcare providers, to track patterns, identify hyperglycemia or hypoglycemia, and make informed decisions about diet, exercise, and medication adjustments.

-• A1C Testing: Measure glycated hemoglobin (A1C) levels every 3-6 months to assess long-term glycemic control.
+• HbA1c Testing: Measure glycated haemoglobin (HbA1c) levels every 3-6 months to assess long-term glycemic control.
 The target A1C may vary based on individual factors such as age, comorbidities, and risk of hypoglycemia.

 Benefits of Fellowship in Diabetes Mellitus

-• Expertise Development: Fellowship programs offer a focused and intensive learning experience, allowing participants to deepen their understanding of diabetes pathophysiology, pharmacotherapy, and lifestyle interventions.
-Through mentorship and clinical rotations, fellows refine their clinical skills and learn to apply evidence-based practices in patient care.
+• Expertise Development: The Fellowship program offers a focused, intensive learning experience that enables participants to deepen their understanding of diabetes, including pathophysiology, pharmacotherapy, and lifestyle interventions.
+With the fellowship, participants can refine their clinical skills and learn to apply evidence-based practices in patient care.

-• Interdisciplinary Collaboration: Diabetes management requires a multidisciplinary approach, involving collaboration between healthcare professionals from various specialties.
-Fellowship programs facilitate networking and collaboration among endocrinologists, primary care physicians, nurses, dietitians, and other experts, fostering a holistic approach to patient care.
+• Interdisciplinary Collaboration: Diabetes management requires a multidisciplinary approach, with collaboration among healthcare professionals from various specialities.
+The fellowship program also facilitates networking and collaboration among other health care professionals such as endocrinologists, primary care physicians, nurses, dietitians, and other experts, fostering a holistic approach to patient care.

 Impact on Patient Care

-Fellowships in diabetes mellitus represent a cornerstone of comprehensive diabetes care, providing healthcare professionals with the specialized training and expertise needed to address this complex condition effectively.
-Through interdisciplinary collaboration, research, and leadership development, fellows are poised to make a significant impact on patient care and public health initiatives aimed at preventing and managing diabetes.
-As we look to the future, investing in diabetes fellowship programs is essential for building a skilled workforce capable of meeting the challenges posed by the diabetes epidemic and improving outcomes for millions worldwide.
+Fellowship in diabetes mellitus represent a cornerstone of comprehensive diabetes care, providing healthcare professionals with the specialised training and expertise needed to address this complex condition effectively.
+Medical professionals participating in interdisciplinary collaboration, research, and the provision of clinical expertise make a significant impact on patient care and public health initiatives to prevent and manage diabetes.
+Investing in diabetes fellowship programs is essential for building a skilled workforce capable of meeting the challenges posed by the diabetes epidemic and improving outcomes for millions worldwide.